runnerty/runnerty/docs/chains.md

 In this events we can notify anything using a notificator. (know mor about notificators [link].

-This is an example o the events of a chain using the Telegam notificator:
+This is an example of the events of a chain using the Telegam notificator to notify the different states of the chain to a Telegram's chat:

 ```json
 {